-One of the best things to do in Latvia’s capital is wander around the city and explore the unique architecture built up over hundreds of years of European influence.
+One of the best things to do in Latvia’s capital is wandering around the city and exploring the unique architecture built up over hundreds of years of European influence.
 The various architectural styles represent the numerous stages of development of Riga.
 And best of all… it’s free!

 The Fairytale-Esque Streets Old Town